WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiCompatibility.md

 ## Hardware wallets

 Wasabi is using [HWI](https://github.com/bitcoin-core/HWI) as a bridge between the wallet and the hardware.
-Unfortunately, some hardware wallets supported by HWI implemented custom workflows that are not compatible with the Wallet.
+Check the compatibility list there, but some hardware wallets supported by HWI still not compatible with the Wallet because they implemented custom workflows that are not compatible.